Finasteride 1mg (generic Propecia) daily tablets to treat male pattern baldness. Available to buy online from Dr Fox.Start order

 Generic finasteride 1mg and Propecia

-The UK patent for Propecia expired 11 October 2014.
-A few days later 'generic Propecia' or more accurately 'generic finasteride' became available from pharmacies.
+The UK patent for Propecia expired in 2014.
+'Generic Propecia' or more accurately 'generic finasteride' became available from other pharmaceutical companies.
 A generic medicine is a medicine which is the same as a branded original, but is prescribed and supplied by its medical name, rather than its brand name.

 Clinical studies show improved hair growth usually noticeable after 4-6 months of taking finasteride 1mg daily.
 Maximum benefit is seen at 1-2 years.
-At 5 years men have a 90% chance of having more or the same amount of hair they started with.
-This compares with 25% of men not taking the drug.
+At 2 years 66% of men had improved hair growth counts compared to 7% of those taking no drug.

 The studies were conducted on men aged 18 to 41 years of age with mild to moderate hair loss, but not complete hair loss.